Clastify logo

 The ideal gas equation puts the four measurable gas variables into a single relationship:

-You’ll find the value of R in the data booklet.
-With SI units, use pressure in Pa, volume in m³, temperature in K and amount in mol.
-The pascal is the SI unit of pressure: 1 Pa is 1 N m⁻².
-Kilopascals are an SI multiple, but watch the volume unit.
-If a question gives volume in dm³, convert it to m³ unless you are deliberately using a consistent equivalent unit set allowed by the data booklet.
+You’ll find the value of RR in the data booklet.
+With SI units, use pressure in Pa, volume in m3m^3, temperature in K and amount in mol.
+The pascal is the SI unit of pressure: 1 Pa is 1 N m2^{-2}.
+Kilopascals are an SI multiple.
+Watch the volume units, though.
+If a question gives volume in dm3dm^3, convert it to m3m^3 unless you are deliberately using a consistent equivalent unit set allowed by the data booklet.

-Convert temperature from °C to K before you substitute.
+Temperature has to be in K before you substitute it.
 Add 273.15 to the Celsius value.

 The combined gas law

-For a fixed amount of gas, you can compare the same sample before and after a change using the combined gas law:
+If the amount of gas stays fixed, you can compare the same sample before and after a change with the combined gas law:

-Use this equation when no gas has been added or removed and you are comparing two states of the same gas sample.
-Keep pressure and volume units consistent on both sides.
-Temperatures must be in kelvin.
+Use this equation only when no gas is added or removed and you’re comparing two states of the same gas sample.
+Pressure and volume units must match on both sides; temperatures must be in kelvin.

-One helpful way to read the equation is that, for a fixed amount of ideal gas, P**V/T stays constant.
+For a fixed amount of ideal gas, PV/TPV/T stays constant.
 If temperature increases, the gas responds through pressure, volume, or both, depending on what the container allows.

 Calculating molar mass from experimental gas data

-You can use the ideal gas equation to find the molar mass of a gas when you know the mass of a sample and collect a known volume at a known temperature and pressure.
+You can use the ideal gas equation to find the molar mass of a gas when you know the sample’s mass and collect a known volume at a known temperature and pressure.

 Image